Mercedes-Benz Zetros

 The Mercedes-Benz Zetros is an off-road truck for extreme operations.
 It was first presented at the 2008 Eurosatory defence industry trade show in Paris.
+The Zetros was initially only produced at the Mercedes-Benz plant in Wörth, Germany.
+The Canadian Army ordered the Zetros, the chassis is made in Wörth, but armoured cabins and the custom modules will be added to the chassis by Marshall Canada, Manac, Soframe, and General Dynamics Land Systems-Canada in Canada.
+Daimler is proposing a collaboration to produce it in France with Arquus for the French Army.

-The Zetros is manufactured at the Mercedes-Benz plant in Wörth, Germany.
-The truck is designed to be compatible with the Hercules C-130 transport and also fits into a standard German railway carriage.
-In 2019 Mercedes-Benz presented a facelift of the Zetros with a more powerful engine a bigger number of variants.
+The truck is designed to be compatible with the C-130 Hercules transport and also fits into a standard German railway carriage.
+In 2019, Mercedes-Benz presented a facelift of the Zetros; it features a more powerful engine and a bigger number of variants.

 Variants

 The Zetros is available with an engine power of 360 hp (265 kW) up to 510 hp (375 kW) in all-wheel drive and non all-wheel drive versions: